-On the other hand, $ker_L$ performs conflict detection by running the original loop without any atomic instructions.
+On the other hand, ker_L performs conflict detection by running the original loop without any atomic instructions.
 This finds the iteration with the minimum number of conflicts per warp.
-After conflict detection, $ker_L$ executes the found iteration, this time running the atomic instruction.
-In the example in Figure 6(c), $ker_L$ selected Iteration 0 after it found that this iteration had the minimum number of conflicts (two).
+After conflict detection, ker_L executes the found iteration, this time running the atomic instruction.
+In the example in Figure 7(c), ker_L selected Iteration 0 after it found that this iteration had the minimum number of conflicts (two).

-Parameter Tuning: In order to tune how many atomic instructions $ker_M$ or $ker_L$ skip, SAGE modifies the number of blocks of the CUDA kernel.
-Equations 1, 2, and 3 show the relationship between the number of blocks and the percentage of skipped instructions for both $ker_M$ and $ker_L$ .
-Since the number of threads per block (TPB) is usually constant, if the total number of iterations (the trip count of the loop) is constant, more blocks will increase the number of threads and reduce the number of iterations per thread which can be derived from Equation 1.
-A lower number of iterations per thread (IPT) results in more dropped iterations which can be computed by Equation 2.
-However, even with the highest possible number of blocks (two iterations per thread), the dropped percentage of iterations is at most 50% for $ker_M$ .
-In order to discard more than 50% of iterations, tuning switches to $ker_L$ .
-With this kernel, the dropped iteration percentage can go from 50% to near 100% which can be computed using Equation 3.
-Figure 7 shows how this optimization affects the percentage of dropped iterations by varying the number of blocks per kernel for two different input sizes.
+Parameter tuning: To tune how many atomic instructions ker_M or ker_L skip, SAGE modifies the number of blocks of the CUDA kernel.
+Equations (1) through (3) show the relationship between the number of blocks and the percentage of skipped instructions for both ker_M and ker_L .
+Since the number of threads per block (TPBs) is usually constant, if the total number of iterations (the trip count of the loop) is constant, more blocks will increase the number of threads and reduce the number of IPTs, which can be derived from Equation (1).
+A lower number of IPTs results in more dropped iterations, which can be computed by Equation (2).
+However, even with the highest possible number of blocks (two IPTs), the dropped percentage of iterations is at most 50% for ker_M .
+To discard more than 50% of iterations, tuning switches to ker_L .
+With this kernel, the dropped iteration percentage can go from 50% to near 100%, which can be computed using Equation (3).
+Figure 8 shows how this optimization affects the percentage of dropped iterations by varying the number of blocks per kernel for two different input sizes.